Wirecloud/agile-dashboards/burndown-chart-generator-operator/README.md

 ### Input Endpoints

--`Sprint`: The sprint you want to draw.
+-`Jira Issues`: The issues associated to the sprint you want to draw

 ### Output Endpoints